 Self-service launderettes including irons and ironing boards are located on Decks 3–6 and are free of charge, with detergent available for your use at no additional fee.

 No pets or other animals are allowed on board the ship, other than service animals and certified therapy dogs.
 But if you do you have to fill out a form and let Viking know before your final payment is due.

 On the Jupiter ship, you’ll find a fitness center, hair salon, living room area with puzzles and scrabble, shops, a theatre, an indoor pool, an outdoor infinity pool, and a spa.
-If you like night activities, on board you’ll find various evening activities like trivia, dancing or a movie in the theatre.
+If you like night activities, on board you’ll find various evening activities like trivia, dancing, or a movie in the theatre.
 There are also a ton of places you can get food and drinks, you’ll find them listed below!
 But keep in mind, it’s nice to dress up at night.
-A lot of the restaurants don’t allow you in jeans or shorts.
+A lot of the restaurants don’t allow you to wear jeans or shorts.